avishayt/assisted-service/README.md

 ### Pre-configuration

-- Run minikube on your system.
+- Run minikube on your system. **NOTE: You must enable the registry addon in minikube with `minikube addons enable registry`.**
 - Deploy services `skipper make deploy-test`

 ### Run system tests